newmen/clj-ml/README.md

 ## How to add a Weka classifier

+- In `classifiers.clj`:
-- Add the appropriate import to the top of `classifiers.clj`.
+  - Add the appropriate import to the top of the file.
-- Create another implmentation of `make-classifier-options` (using `defmethod`, like the others).
+  - Create another implementation of `make-classifier-options` (using `defmethod`, like the others).
 At this point, you must decide the pair of keywords that identify your algorithm, such as `:decision-tree :c45`.
 List all the Weka options that the classifier accepts.
 Use `check-options` for options that are either present or absent, and `check-option-values` for options that require a value in addition to the option.
   - Add documentation to the `(defmulti make-classifier ...)` docstring.
   - Create another implementation of `make-classifier` (using `defmethod`, like the others).
 - Ideally, add some test cases in `classifers_test.clj`.